MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

       init_data->back_buffer_address = lcd_buffer;
    }

-   uint8_t* LLUI_DISPLAY_IMPL_flush(MICROUI_GraphicsContext* gc, uint8_t* srcAddr, uint32_t xmin, uint32_t ymin, uint32_t xmax, uint32_t ymax)
+   void LLUI_DISPLAY_IMPL_flush(MICROUI_GraphicsContext* gc, uint8_t flush_identifier, const ui_rect_t areas[], size_t length)
    {
-      // nothing to send to the LCD, just have to return the same buffer address return srcAddr;
+      // nothing to send to the LCD, just have to unlock the Graphics Engine by giving the same buffer address LLUI_DISPLAY_setDrawingBuffer(flush_identifier, LLUI_DISPLAY_getBufferAddress(&gc->image), false);
    }

 Serial Display
 --------------

-A display connected to the CPU through a serial bus (I2C, SPI, etc.) requires the :ref:`copy<section_display_single>` mode: the application uses a buffer to perform its drawings and the buffer's content has to be sent to the display when the Graphics Engine is calling the ``flush()`` function.
+A display connected to the CPU through a serial bus (DSI, SPI, etc.) requires the :ref:`single buffer <section_display_single>` mode: the application uses a buffer to perform its drawings and the buffer's content has to be sent to the display when the Graphics Engine is calling the ``flush()`` function.

 The specification of the ``flush()`` function is to be **not** blocker (atomic).
 Its aim is to prepare / configure the serial bus and data to send and then, to start the asynchronous copy (data sent).
 The ``flush()`` function has to return as soon as possible.

 Before executing the next application drawing after a flush, the Graphics Engine automatically waits the end of the serial data sent: the drawing buffer (currently used by the serial device) is not updated until the end of data sent.
-The serial device driver has the responsibility to unlock the Graphics Engine by calling the function ``LLUI_DISPLAY_flushDone()`` at the end of the copy.
+The serial device driver has the responsibility to unlock the Graphics Engine by calling the function ``LLUI_DISPLAY_setDrawingBuffer()`` at the end of the copy.

 There are two use cases: